 Twas the week before Christmas when every brandista was stirring, even the quiet ones!
 LOL!
 Sparkles, glitter, ivory with bling, everything black or gold with a touch of FIRE engine red here and there is how my personal style is showing up this holiday season.
 I style my outfits according to my mood- maybe this consistent style is a reflection of my obsession with things that shine brightly and are pretty; yet, manage to hold a sense of simplicity, or maybe not.
 Throughout the last two weeks, I’ve flaunted my fair share of gold tops, champagne skirts, black dresses, and glossy lips catching up with family and friends.

-Of course, there are the fancy ‘smancy’ black tie holiday parties, 2pm tea dates, and the occasional dinner before the holiday party shenanigans we look forward to getting dolled up for this time of the year.
+Of course, there are the fancy ‘smancy’ black-tie holiday parties, 2 pm tea dates, and the occasional dinner before the holiday party shenanigans we look forward to getting dolled up for this time of the year.
 I’m not sure how we’ve (myself included) come to packing in so many fireside chats and holiday mixing within such a short window of opportunity but we do, and I’m taking advantage of giving and receiving tons of love, hugs and holiday cheer.

-While I’ve been busy traveling and will head out to Charleston, SC tomorrow to spend time with the family before heading to Atlanta to bring the new year in with friends.
 I’m smelling the roses, being grateful for the people (you included), circumstances and blessings that continue to flow and thanking God every step of the way!

 Similar Look Outfit Details:

 Over the knee boots- Nordstrom ‘Caterina’ Boots, Nordstrom- Jeffrey Campbell Thigh Highs, Nordstrom-Steve Madden Over The Knee Boot